Cephalosynthesis/squid-6/SQUID-6_PCBs.md

 ## Delay Subcircuit

-{% include figure_image.html
+{% include side_by_side_figure.html
-fig_class="centered_figure"
+   left_src="mono_delay_schematic.svg"
-class=""
+   left_alt="PCB Front"
-max-width="600px"
+   right_src="stereo_delay.svg"
-file="mono_delay_schematic.svg"
+   right_alt="PCB Back"
-alt="mono_delay_schematic.svg"
+   caption="Left - The schematic for a single (mono) delay circuit (hierarchical design means that the L and R channel can share the same subsheet).
+Right - The upper level delay schematic showing the L & R channels with their feedback loops connected through a DPDT switch."
-caption="The schematic for the mono delay circuit.
-Using a hierarchical design means that the L and R channel can share the same subsheet."%}
+%}

 The delay of the SQUID-6 is achieved in hardware using a chip called the PT2399.
 Originally designed in the late 1980ties by Princeton Technology Corp. for the commercial electronics industry the PT2399 found a second life among guitar pedal and synthesizer enthusiasts.